-Handwriting on the Computer: Windows Journal & Tablet Input Panel
+Handwriting on the Computer: All About Windows Journal & Tablet Input Panel

 First there was handwriting on paper.
 Then, typing on paper with a typewriter.
 Then, typing on a keyboard that resembled a typewriter's, that showed up on a computer screen.
 And now—handwriting on a computer!
 Have we come full circle?

 The History: from the Keypunch Machine to Tablets

 Until fairly recently, the only way to get information into or out of a computer was to use a keyboard of some kind.
 From creating punch cards with a keypunch machine (which is how I "programmed" the first computer I ever used) to today's wireless input devices, everyone had to learn to type.
 Some people learned to do this with all their fingers and without looking at the keyboard.
 Others learned to use one or two fingers and looked for every key they pressed.
 But it was all typing in one form or another.

 Image source: Katie Keypunch - International model 032 (c.1941)

 In recent years, the new-found popularity of tablet and touchscreen computers and tablet input devices has meant that people don't have to learn to type if they don't want to.
 It's just as easy to write on a pen-enabled computer as it is to write on paper.
 This is just one more way the computer is evolving to meet people's needs.